Reszkettle/pkwu-lab-3/README.md

 ### Response

-On success (HTTP 200 status) this endpoint returns following Response Bodies for given formats:
+On success (HTTP 200 status) this endpoint returns single string that contains the structure for the format that you've provided in request body:

-Examples for Request Body:
+Example for Request Body:

 ```json
 {